What is TikTok’s Baked Feta Pasta recipe? Everything you need to know

-If you haven’t heard of the baked feta pasta recipe that’s going viral on TikTok, where have you been?
-If you haven’t tried it yet, you’re only just hearing about it, or you want to find out where it came from, here is everything you need to know.
+If you haven’t heard of the baked feta pasta recipe that’s going mega viral on TikTok, where have you been?
+If you haven’t tried it yet, you’re only just hearing about it, or you want to find out where it came from, we have everything you need to know.

-The infamous baked feta pasta recipe has reached extraordinary heights of fame since the beginning of 2021 after it was shared on TikTok and then shared again all over the internet.
+The infamous baked feta pasta recipe has reached extraordinary heights of fame since the start of 2021 after it was shared on TikTok and then shared again all over the internet.

-A video of the recipe by @cookingwithayeh has almost 14 million views, while a video shared by @feelgoodfoodie has more than 12 million views.
-Meanwhile, the tag #fetapasta has more than 800 million views.
+A video of the recipe by cookingwithayeh has 14.9 million views, while a clip shared by feelgoodfoodie has more than 20.3 million views.
+Meanwhile, the “fetapasta” hashtag has a whopping 1.4 billion views.

 Where did it come from?